Financial Aid Programs

 Federal Iraq and Afghanistan Service Grant: The Federal Iraq and Afghanistan Service Grant is offered to students who are not eligible for a Federal Pell Grant on the basis of their Expected Family Contribution as calculated from FAFSA data, but meet the remaining Federal Pell Grant eligibility requirements.
 In order to qualify, students must have had a parent or guardian in the U.S. armed forces that died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 The student must have been under 24 years old or enrolled in college at least part-time at the time of the parent or guardian's death.

-Federal Children of Fallen Heroes Scholarship: This scholarship authorizes a Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer to be eligible to receive a maximum Pell Grant for the award year for which the determination of eligibility is made.
+Federal Children of Fallen Heroes Scholarship: This scholarship authorizes a Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer to be eligible to receive a maximum Federal Pell Grant for the award year for which the determination of eligibility is made.
 To qualify, a student must be Pell-eligible and have a Pell-eligible EFC, and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent's or guardian's death.
 In subsequent award years, the student continues to be eligible for the scholarship as long as the student has a Pell-eligible EFC and continues to be an eligible student.

 Federal Supplemental Educational Opportunity Grant (FSEOG): Federal Supplemental Educational Opportunity Grants are available to a limited number of students with exceptional financial need.
 Grants are based on funds available and do not have to be repaid.
 Need is determined by the financial resources of the student's family and the cost of attendance.
-Awards are granted proportionately during the aid year until available funds have been exhausted.
+Offers are granted proportionately during the aid year until available funds have been exhausted.

 Federal Work-Study (FWS): The Federal Work-Study program provides jobs for graduate and undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
 The program encourages community service work related to the student’s course of study.
 Funds under this program are limited.
-Students who indicate on their annual FAFSA that they are interested in FWS, and are otherwise eligible, will be awarded FWS funds; however, students must apply for and be hired for a specific job opportunity in order to receive funds.
+Students who indicate on their annual FAFSA that they are interested in FWS, and are otherwise eligible, will be offered FWS funds; however, students must apply for and be hired for a specific job opportunity in order to receive funds.
 Available positions are posted on our secure student portal.

 William D. Ford Federal Direct Loan: Under the Federal Direct Loan (FDL) program the University certifies eligibility for each loan, and sends the loan details to the U.S. Department of Education.
 Loan proceeds are disbursed to the University electronically and then posted to the student's account.
 Students must repay the loan with interest to the servicer assigned by the U.S. Department of Education after the loan is disbursed.
 A description of the terms and conditions for borrowers of federal education loans is available at www.studentloans.gov.